-Equity Leverage and Inverse Funds
+Equity Leveraged and Inverse Funds

-Risk Considerations Inverse and leveraged funds are not suitable for futures, options, and swap agreements, may expose the funds' shareholders to performance of its benchmark. all investors. • These funds should be utilized only by investors who (a) additional risks that they would not be subject to if they invested directly in the Due to the compounding of daily returns, leveraged and inverse funds' volatility due to the funds' possible use of short sales of securities and funds that use leverage as part of their investment strategy, may prevent a response to that day's losses.

-derivatives, such as options and futures. • The funds' use of derivatives, such as fund from correlating with the monthly, quarterly, annual, or other period (Risk Considerations Continued On Next Page)
+all investors. • These funds should be utilized only by investors who (a) additional risks that they would not be subject to if they invested directly in the Due to the compounding of daily returns, leveraged and inverse funds' volatility due to the funds' possible use of short sales of securities and funds that use leverage as part of their investment strategy, may prevent a response to that day's losses. derivatives, such as options and futures. • The funds' use of derivatives, such as fund from correlating with the monthly, quarterly, annual, or other period (Risk Considerations Continued On Next Page)